sunfounder/raspad3/docs/source/3d_printer_monitor.rst

 Generally, 3D printers cannot directly process .stl files.
 You need to use **Ultimaker Cura** software to slice them, and then upload them to the 3D printer through **OctoPrint** to print the 3D model file.

-Download `Ultimaker Cura <https://ultimaker.com/software/ultimaker-cura>`_ from .
+Download `Ultimaker Cura <https://ultimaker.com/software/ultimaker-cura>`_.
 Since Ultimaker Cura is not available on the Raspberry Pi system, you need to perform the slicing operation on your computer.

 .. image:: img/oct2.png
   :width: 600